mbjerkness/stack/Readme.md

 ![](./images/stack.png)

-Your instances are automatically distributed across the VPC, addresses are translated by NAT gateways, and services are all discoverable via route53 and ELBs.
+Your instances are automatically distributed across the VPC, addresses are translated by NAT gateways, and services are all discoverable via route53 and ALBs.

 We'll walk through how each of these fit together in this architecture document.